iamsaifmustaf/pong/README.md

 # pong
  Pong is a two-dimensional sports game that simulates table tennis.
 The player controls an in-game paddle by moving it vertically across  the left or right side of the screen.
 They can compete against another  player controlling a second paddle on the opposing side.
 Players use the  paddles to hit a ball back and forth.

+ UP and DOWN --- arrow for right opponent
+ W and S --- for left opponent